bucanero/save-decrypters/nioh2-decrypter/README.md

 ### Checksum

-Note: this tool doesn't update the integrity checksum.
+Note: this tool doesn't update the custom checksum, but disables the integrity checks by editing flags on the game's latest version save data.

 ### Credits